What to Do if Pulled Over in Lake City

 For example, you should never tell an officer how much you have had to drink.
 If a police officer asks you this after pulling you over, simply ask if you are under arrest.
 Do not become belligerent or rude and always remain polite.
 You do not have an obligation to answer their questions though, and you are entitled to tell them that.

-Call a Criminal Defense Lawyer in Lake City
+Call a Lake City Criminal Defense Attorney

 A lot can happen during a traffic stop and if you do not know what actions to take, and which ones not to, you could find yourself facing charges, even though you are innocent.
-At Meldon Law, our Lake City criminal defense lawyer will refute the evidence obtained against you during the stop, as well as the arguments the prosecution presents to give you the best chance of beating the charges.
+At Meldon Law, our Lake City criminal defense attorney will refute the evidence obtained against you during the stop, as well as the arguments the prosecution presents to give you the best chance of beating the charges.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.